Choosing the right camera for your application.

 Cameras that are considered “Vandal Proof” have the highest rating of IK10.

-Finally, Intelligent Video Surveillamce or IVS
+Finally, Intelligent Video Surveillance or IVS

 IVS adds a level of intelligence to cameras outside of just motion detections.
 IVS includes the following (not not all cameras have IVS functionality and those that do may only have a selection of the following: